 The below describes the standard requirements for configuring a BB Profile for the benefit of the AO.

-Following the initial project, any change to profile, its parameters or other technical elements should be communicated in the same way as the request for a new profile and assessed by .
+Following the initial project, any change to profile, its parameters or other technical elements should be communicated in the same way as the request for a new profile and assessed by Wyre.
 Depending on the change in set-up a project timeline will be communicated to the AO.

 Description of the process for adding new AO BB Profile or changing existing profile

-Providing of detailed input to by AO
+Providing of detailed input to Wyre by AO

-In order to start the procedure for adding or changing a BB profile, the AO should provide with a completed questionnaire as outlined in which all relevant details on the technical specifications are described.
+In order to start the procedure for adding or changing a BB profile, the AO should provide Wyre with a completed questionnaire as outlined in which all relevant details on the technical specifications are described.

 Template questionnaire for technical specifications of the broadband profile – Technical Feasibility phase

-Below template (at the end of the document) needs to be completed as accurately as possible in order for to determine the feasibility (capacity, timing, etc) of configuring the BB profile to the network.
+Below template (at the end of the document) needs to be completed as accurately as possible in order for Wyre to determine the feasibility (capacity, timing, etc) of configuring the BB profile to the Wyre network.

-As soon as receives a completed questionnaire, will react within 10 Working Days on the completeness and quality of the answers provided in the questionnaire.
-In case the questionnaire does not allow to proceed to a feasibility analysis, will revert back to the AO with detailed questions.
+As soon as Wyre receives a completed questionnaire, Wyre will react within 10 Working Days on the completeness and quality of the answers provided in the questionnaire.
+In case the questionnaire does not allow Wyre to proceed to a feasibility analysis, Wyre will revert back to the AO with detailed questions.
 It is the responsibility of the AO to complete the questionnaire with all needed information.

 Timing for the implementation of the new broadband profile

-We refer to the below timetable for an indicative timing that considers as reasonable and achievable.
+We refer to the below timetable for an indicative timing that Wyre considers as reasonable and achievable.

 Overall a timing of 3 months for the implementation of a new requested BB profile should be feasible.
 The 3 months period will start as from the moment the AO will initiate the request.
 There are two important elements that are determinative for the 3-months period to be met.
 First of all, all new BB profiles require an IT implementation.
-The timings for IT-releases at is provided upfront to the AO.
+The timings for IT-releases at Wyre is provided upfront to the AO.
 The AO thus needs to consider the timings for IT-implementation when introducing its request.
 Secondly, all parties involved act in a constructive and cooperative manner for the implementation of the requested BB profile.
 This entails amongst others that all information needed should be provided in due time to allow proper treatment and consideration by each party.

 Below timeline is only applicable for the mere implementation of a new BB profile.
 It does not take into account any additional elements that are requested or needed in relation to a new BB profile (specific characteristics, capacity check tool, etc).